São Paulo’s QuintoAndar real estate platform raises $120M, now valued at $5.1B – TechCrunch

 “We believe we can learn a lot from them and other Chinese companies doing interesting stuff there,” Braga said.

-QuintoAndar isn’t the only Brazilian prop tech firm raising big money: In March, São Paulo digital real estate platform Loft announced it had closed on $425 million in Series D funding led by New York-based D1 Capital Partners.
+QuintoAndar isn’t the only Brazilian proptech firm raising big money: In March, São Paulo digital real estate platform Loft announced it had closed on $425 million in Series D funding led by New York-based D1 Capital Partners.
 Then, about one month later, it revealed a $100 million extension that valued the company at $2.9 billion.